cbrownstein-lambda/lambda-docs-mkdocs/docs/education/linux-usage/configuring-software-raid.md

 3. Use `parted` to partition and format the drives.&#x20;

-{% hint style="danger" %}
+!!! warning

     Before running this step, ensure you back up **all** your data on this drive.
 Formatting the drive makes your data unrecoverable.
-{% endhint %}

 ```bash
 ubuntu@ubuntu:~$ sudo parted /dev/nvme1n1